mosip/id-authentication/docs/design/registration/registration-user-salts-sync.md

 The key **requirements** are

-- Server sends only the User data of users mapped to the specific Registration Center that the USB device belongs to.
+- Server sends only the User data of users mapped to the specific Registration Center that the USB device/Machine belongs to.

 - Data of existing users in the client is updated and data of new users is added.